International Association for the Philosophy of Law and Social Philosophy: History

-In 1933, Rothschild Publishing House ceased publishing the "Archive".
-In the same year the publishing house "vanished" from the index of Berlin booksellers; the reason for this has not been clarified until now.
-The "Archive" was taken over by the "Verlag für Staatswissenschaften und Geschichte" (1933–38; "Publishing house for Political Sciences and History"), followed by the "Albert Limbach Verlag" (1938–1944).
+In 1933, Rothschild Publishing House ceased publishing the "Archive", as Rothschild himself was forced to withdraw from the publishing business and emigrate to the United States.
+In the same year the publishing house was removed from the index of Berlin booksellers, and the "Archive" was taken over by the Verlag für Staatswissenschaften und Geschichte (1933–38; "Publishing house for Political Sciences and History"), followed by the Albert Limbach Verlag (1938–1944).